 There are many different devices designed to enhance indoor air quality such as purifiers.
 Air Scrubbers are designed for the same purpose.
 Some of these devices add moisture into the air, some take the moisture out of it, and some remove airborne pollutants such as chemical odors, chemicals, etc. from the air and as a result, provide high-quality air for the place.
 Air Scrubber is a little younger than other similar devices, but many people mistake it for air purifier.

 What is an Air Scrubber then?

-Air scrubbers are devices designed for cleaning the air in larger areas and are used for more severe pollutions in an indoor space.
+Air scrubbers are devices designed for cleaning the air in larger areas and are used for more severe pollution in an indoor space.
 These portable filtration systems are used both for industrial and residential purposes.
-Although they are considered to be commercial and industrial air scrubber for removing toxic particles, chemicals, and gasses from the air, some people use them inside their homes as well.
+Although they are considered commercial and industrial air scrubbers for removing toxic particles, chemicals, and gasses from the air, some people use them inside their homes as well.
 They clean the air by removing the pollution in an area up to thousands of square feet.
-These pollution are usually caused by remodeling projects, renovations, constructions, etc.
+This pollution is usually caused by remodeling projects, renovations, constructions, etc.

 How an Air Scrubber Works?

 Now you only know the answer to “what is an air scrubber?”
 But what are its parts and how it works?
 Air scrubbers have a primary filter (HEPA filter), a blower, a pre-filter, and a carbon filter (which is optional).
 These units work hand in hand to remove airborne pollutants through the filter.
 First, the blower sucks the air.
 This air passes through different filters.
 Each filter is used for specific purposes.